jobechoi/MissionBit-POC/README.md

 We'll break into 5-person teams.
 Each team will need to seat the following roles:
 * Lead developer
-* Developer - CI/CD/CL
+* Developer, specializing in CI/CD/CL
-* Developer - enablement & onboarding
+* Developer, specializing in enablement & onboarding
+* Developer, specializing in launch & "gsd"

 ### Your tools
 ---